FAIRChemistry/animl-specification/specifications/animl.md

   - Description: SHA256 checksum of the referenced Extension.
 Hex encoded, lower cased.
 Similar to the output of the sha256 unix command.
   - XML: @sha256

+---

 ### ExperimentDataReferenceSet

 Set of Experiment Steps consumed by this Experiment Step.
+This element manages dependencies between different experimental steps, allowing for complex workflows where the output of one step becomes input for another.

 - experiment_data_reference
   - Type: [ExperimentDataReference](#ExperimentDataReference)